opentecr/opentecr/README.md

 For example, [you can have a look at the roadmap](roadmap.md) of this project.

 You can contribute to this and all other repositories in this organization via Pull Requests and/or opening [Issues](https://github.com/opentecr/opentecr/issues).
+Of course, also feel free to write an email to opentecr@googlegroups.com.
 See you there! :)